SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 sufficient for analyzing a human exome within about 4 hours depending on the specifics of your workflows.

+For development purposes, we have also have had success with m1.xlarge instances.
+For noninteractive build and integration tests, we have also had success with the m1.medium instance type.
+However, note that these instance types are not recommended for production use.

 ### Getting an Amazon Cloud Account

 To use Amazon's cloud (also know as Amazon Web Services or AWS) you need to sign up for an account and that requires a credit card.
 Also, while launching these instances is simply point and click using Amazon's very nice AWS console, actually using these machines requires the same level of experience as using the local VM above.
 If you are looking for a completely graphical, web-based service you should consider using one of the cloud-based providers like Nimbus Informatics or DNAnexus.